-For the NB Rest Area entrance ramp, retain existing horizontal curve leaving the facility and provide sufficient a parallel entrance ramp with as much acceleration lane length based on the stop condition/right turn from the truck parking area as feasible, while ending the 300' lane taper at the NB bridge.
+For the NB Rest Area entrance ramp, retain existing horizontal curve leaving the facility and provide a parallel entrance ramp with as much acceleration lane length as feasible, while ending the 300' lane taper at the NB bridge.
 For the SB Welcome Center exit ramp, tie to the existing horizontal curves carrying traffic to the passenger vehicle and truck lots and base the deceleration lane length on this condition.